ibm-cloud-docs/cis/caching-with-page-rules.md

 ![image2](images/url-matching-patterns.png)

-## Custom Caching
+## Custom caching
 {:#custom-caching}

-Sets caching behavior for any URL matching the Page Rule pattern, using any of our standard cache levels.
+Sets caching behavior for any URL matching the page rule pattern, using any of our standard cache levels.
 Setting **Cache Level** to **Cache Everything** caches any content, even if it is not one of our default static file types.
 Setting **Cache Level** to the **Bypass** setting prevents caching on that URL.

-When specifying cache level using Page Rules, you can set an **Edge Cache TTL**, which controls how long CIS will retain files in our cache.
+When specifying cache level using page rules, you can set an **Edge Cache TTL**, which controls how long CIS will retain files in our cache.

 **Browser Cache TTL** controls how long resources cached by client browsers remain valid.
 If a browser requests a resource again and the TTL has not expired, the browser receives an `HTTP 304 (Not Modified)` response.
 You can set TTLs ranging from 30 minutes to 1 year.

 Not all default caching behaviors are strictly RFC-compliant.
-Setting **Origin Cache Control** by means of Page Rules uses a newer set of caching rules that seeks to adhere more closely to RFCs, primarily with respect to revalidation.
+Setting **Origin Cache Control** by means of page rules uses a newer set of caching rules that seeks to adhere more closely to RFCs, primarily with respect to revalidation.
 For example, our default behavior with `max-age=0` is to not cache at all, whereas setting **Origin Cache Control** caches, but it always revalidates.

-The following example sets a Page Rule to cache everything found in the `/images` folder.
+The following example sets a page rule to cache everything found in the `/images` folder.
 Cached resources expire in 30 minutes in the user's browser, and they expire after one day in the IBM CIS data centers:

 ![image3](images/url-example.png)